-Quizzes: In the first part of the course, we will have a quiz about every week and a half.
+Quizzes: In the conventional part of the course, we will have a quiz about every week and a half.
 It will be straight from the homework.
 It is your responsibility to come to class, so if you miss a quiz because you are not there, you will not be allowed to make it up.
 Your lowest quiz score will be dropped.

-Exams: There will be three in-class exams as well as a final exam.
-Your two highest scores on the in-class exams will be used in computing your grade.
-The in-class exams will be on Feb 23, Mar 23, and Apr 27.
-If you skip an exam, it will become the dropped exam.
-You will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
+Exams: There will be two in-class exams as well as a final exam.
+The in-class exams will be on Oct 11 and Nov 15.
+If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
+Your in-class exam score will be computed as 2/3 (higher score)+1/3 (lower score).